namannc13/ip-ete/README.md

-# KoronKorko Web-Application
+# SilverSavings Web-Application

-KoronKorko is created using the MERN stack with vanilla JavaScript & CSS.
+SilverSavings is created using the MERN stack with vanilla JavaScript & CSS.
 A remastered version has been developed using using Next.js, NextAuth, MondoDB, TypeScript and Tailwind CSS.

-Check out the remastered version of [KoronKorko][KoronKorkoNew] or its [source code][KoronKorkoCodeNew].

-## What is KoronKorko?
+## What is SilverSavings?

-[KoronKorko][0] is a finance web-application developed by [Omar Kraidié][dev].
-KoronKorko has different types of finance calculators.
+[SilverSavings][0] is a finance web-applicationSilverSavings has different types of finance calculators.
 All the available calculators are listed below in this `README.md` file.

-The users of KoronKorko can select a currency in which the monetary results of the calculators are printed.
+The users of SilverSavings can select a currency in which the monetary results of the calculators are printed.
 The selected currency will be saved either in local storage or in the authenticated users preferences.

 Authenticated users can: